 Just like you would everywhere else, while onsite all parties involved must practice social distancing with these guidelines:

 - Avoid following the photographer during the photo shoot.

 - For everyone’s safety, remember the 6-foot distance rule.

-- Don't conduct a walk-through unless it's absolutely necessary.
+- Don’t conduct a walk-through unless it's necessary.

-Ideally only a photographer should be onsite, however, if there’s any more than one person, ensure these safety precautions are top of mind.
+Ideally, only a photographer should be on site; however, if there’s more than one person, ensure these safety precautions are top of mind.